Dejan-Ilic/ComputationalAlgebraJPEG/README.md

 6) In Pluto Notebooks, open the downloaded files(s).
 	1) *julia_intro.jl* provides an introduction to Julia.
 It is recommended but not mandatory to go through this notebook before class.
 	2) *jpeg.jl* is that document that we will use in class.
-	3) *curus.jl* is a combination of the former two and will probably be removed in the future.

 Made possible thanks to: https://github.com/fonsp/Pluto.jl